 “The adventure; the remoteness.
 The feeling you get standing on a high outcrop, seeing nobody for miles around, and hearing only the wind.
 It’s a privilege.”What do you miss when you are in the field?

-“Smooth tarmac, my cat, and ice cream.
+“Smooth tarmac and ice cream.
 In that order.”How would you describe your role in the WTAP team?

 “The humour.”